viswa2/DevOps/aws-technicals/README.md

 6. Under our lanbda function .py file has been created with the sample lambda function app.
 7. When we click on test the event can trigger and provide the execution results i.e `response code 200 and msg called hello from lambda`.

+## AWS CostOptimization ##

+In Any snapshot is belongs to volume that is not attached to EC2 instance need to identify and remove the snapshot by using AWS lambda function.

+1. Create a EC2 instance
+2. Create a snapshot with the volume of Ec2 instance as above
+3. Create a lambda function with the name of cost-optimization-EBS-snapshot.
+4. Runtime select a python 3.10
+5. Click on create function
+6. Click on function name and code remove the existing code and add the python code `iam-veeramalla/aws-devops-zero-to-hero/tree/main/day-18/ebs_stale_snapshosts.py` available in the github repo.
+5. Save the code click on deploy and configure the event.
+6. Click on Test we can able to see the output in `Execution results`.
+7. Got an error called timeout error.
+Go to configuration --> Edit --> Increase the `Timeout from 3 seconds to 10.` We need to keep the timeout option is less due to based on time execution lambda function cost will occour.
+8. Next error is you are not authorized to perform the actions, since we don't have enough permissions to test the lambda function.
+9. Create a policy --> Choose a service as Ec2 and in filter options select DeleteSnapshot, DescribeSnapshots and create a policy.
+10. Create a policy --> Choose a service as Ec2 and in filter options select DescribeInstances, DescribeVolumes and create a policy.
+11. Under configuration --> `Execution role`--> Role name --> click  attach a policies we have created in 11th and 12th step.
+12. Now Click on code and Test the lambda function.
+It was succeded still snapshot was available.
+13. Go to EC2 instance and terminate the EC2 manually, Once terminates volume also got deletes.
+14. Now re-run the lambda function again this time snapshot got deleted. find the reference screenshot as below.
+15. This Lambda is we are triggering manually, we can able to configure by event driven i.e cloud watch --> Events --> Rules --> Create a role, schedule based on project requirements.